 Kiva operates throughout the United States and internationally.

 To apply for a loan, borrowers must request through a participating micro-lending company.
 The micro-lending company determines eligibility based on its own approval policy.
-The funds are disbursed by the micro-lenders, which then takes pictures and write about the “stories” of their borrowers and send them to Kiva in the hope of getting backing from individual lenders.
+The funds are disbursed by the micro-lenders, which then takes pictures and write about the “stories” of their borrowers and sends them to Kiva in the hope of getting backing from individual lenders.
 Although the funds given by lenders are usually not allocated directly to the chosen borrowers, these funds do provide micro-lending companies with additional capital and reduce the cost of loan defaults.

 Kiva is probably the most successful micro-lending non-profit.
 By putting crowdsourcing to work, Kiva has become the eBay for microcredit.
 Every single dollar “invested” by lenders goes to help borrowers.
 Kiva doesn't take a cut and doesn't charge local micro-lending partners any interest payments.
 It can do that because it doesn't pay lenders any interest on their capital.